 - Consent [Section 87, 88 and 89]

-The clauses that recognize consent as a defense are founded on the maxim volenti non fit injuria, which states that he who consents does not incur any harm.
+The clauses that recognize consent as a defence are founded on the maxim volenti non fit injuria, which states that he who consents does not incur any harm.
 Consent can be given explicitly or implicitly.
-The clauses that provide this defense are most commonly invoked to excuse the act in cases of medical negligence, where the doctor performed surgery or therapy with the patient’s agreement.
+The clauses that provide this defence are most commonly invoked to excuse the act in cases of medical negligence, where the doctor performed surgery or therapy with the patient’s agreement.

 - Communication [Section 93]

 Section 93 of the Criminal Code states that communication conducted in good faith is not considered an offence.
 The harm caused cannot be punished if the communication is meant to benefit the other person.

 - Duress [Section 94]

 If a person does an act under duress, he is free from criminal liability under Section 94.
 However, where the offences include murder and against the state, this section does not give protection.
 Because offences against the state endanger national security, they cannot be used as a defence.